getty-zig/getty.so/pages/guide/serializers.md

 Congratulations!
 You've just written your first Getty serializer!

-It's a bit useless at the moment, but that doesn't change the fact that's it's a fully functional Getty serializer!
-In fact, why don't we try to serialize something with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value:
+Let's try to serialize something with it by calling `getty.serialize`, which takes a value to serialize and a `getty.Serializer` interface value (i.e., a value of the interface type):

 {% label src/main.zig %}
 {% highlight zig %}